New Directors Training

 - Managing Crises in Youth Corrections

 Prior to the seminar, each veteran director is paired with new administrator a as a mentor.
-The mentor is expected to maintain the relationship for at least six months through conference calls and in person meetings at one of the semiannual CJCA meetings.
+The mentor is expected to maintain the relationship for at least six months through conference calls and in person meetings at one of the semiannual CJJA meetings.
 Many directors have continued the working relationship far into their respective tenures.
-One of the principal goals of the founders of CJCA was to overcome the sense of isolation a youth corrections director feels in individual jurisdictions.
-The New Directors Seminar and mentor program has helped build relationships and camaraderie among the CJCA members.
+One of the principal goals of the founders of CJJA was to overcome the sense of isolation a youth corrections director feels in individual jurisdictions.
+The New Directors Seminar and mentor program has helped build relationships and camaraderie among the CJJA members.